-Each student applies for financial aid by completing the Free Application for Federal Student Aid (FAFSA) each year.
+Students apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) each year.

 Financial assistance is awarded for one academic year at a time.
-The amount and type of aid awarded is dependent upon student household information calculated by a formula established by the Department of Education.
-Since funds for many programs are limited, early application is very important, preferably by April 15 of each year.
+The amount and type of aid awarded is dependent upon student household information calculated by a formula established by the Department of Education-